-An assault should be reported directly to the Vice President for Planning and Enrollment and/or the Dean of Enrollment Management.
-They will assist the victim to report the incident to the proper authorities.
-Filing a report with the Vice President for Planning and/or the Dean of Enrollment Management will not obligate you to prosecute, nor will it subject you to scrutiny or judgment from these staff members.
+An assault should be reported directly to the Dean of Students and/or the Dean of Enrollment Management, who will work closely together to assist the victim to report the incident to the proper authorities.
+Filing a report with the Dean of Students and/or the Dean of Enrollment Management will not obligate you to prosecute, nor will it subject you to scrutiny or judgment from these staff members.